kakderishikesh/BomBot-Chat/SUPABASE_SETUP.md

 # 🗃️ Supabase Chat Logging Setup Guide

-This guide explains how to set up Supabase for chat logging in the BomBot application.
+This guide explains how to set up Supabase for chat logging in the BOMbot application.

 ## 📋 Overview